 Boston Tea Party Ships & Museum at Congress Street Bridge

 At the Boston Tea Party Ships & Museum, you are able to participate in well-known events that shaped the path of American history.
 It is truly one of the most unique museums of Boston for outside tourists.
 These shows include interactive exhibits, live actors as well as boarding the full-scale replica 18th-century sailing vessels.
 The admission cost for adults here is $30.

 USS Constitution Museum near Boston National Historical Park

 At USS Constitution Museum, the main purpose here is gathering, preserving, and analyzing the stories of “Old Ironsides.
 In fact, they seek to engage all individuals in the story of the Constitution to initiate a debate about the American experience, maritime culture, and the naval service.
 With a global audience, they strive to be the best museum possible based on scholarship and innovative ways of sharing the Constitution‘s stories.

 Metropolitan Waterworks Museum near Chestnut Hill Reservoir

-The Waterworks Museum is another one of museums of Boston.
+The Waterworks Museum is another one of the museums of Boston.
 Furthermore, this place offers the unique stories of one of the country’s earliest metropolitan water supply systems through exhibits and educational programs on engineering, architecture, social history, public health, and access to drinking water.
 The main part of the Waterworks Museum is its steam engine collections.
 You will see three original coal-fired and steam-powered water pumps at this Museum.
-Also, there are monuments of 19th century technology and innovation.
+Also, there are monuments of 19th-century technology and innovation.